stillwater-sc/dfa-documentation/content/introduction/example.md

 use this dependency to order the computational events in space.
 From the parallel design perspective, we are looking for (partial) orders where independent computational events are physically separated in space.

+If we look back again at the domain flow algorithm of matrix multiply, we observe that all results are assigned to a unique variable.
+This is called Single Assignment Form, and this yields a computational graph that makes all computational dependencies explicit.

+The second observation is that the computational events are made unique with a variable name and an index tag, such as [i,j,k].
+Thirdly, dependencies between computational events are specified by an index expression, such as [i,j-1,k].